jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 # Eclipse cheat sheets (XML) to DITA with Ruby, XSL, Nokogiri

+I worked on https://github.com/debrief/debrief and this project is based on some parts of the document publishing that I did in that project

 This project uses Ruby, XSLT, XPath and the Nokogiri gem to transform custom XML (Eclipse cheat sheets) into DITA.

 The 'cheatsheets-xml-test-data' are best viewed inside Eclipse, and are used as input when 'default.rb' runs.